stas-prokopiev/local_simple_database/README.rst

 .. code-block:: python

-    # You can set the default value for all databases OR for only one
+    # You can set the default value for all databases OR for only one:

     ## 1) Set default value for all database-s:
     DB.change_default_value(0)